-On the other hand, there are translators who charge less than 0.05 USD per word, and they get jobs and positive feedback on freelancer.com.
+On the other hand, there are translators for Japan who charge less than 0.05 USD per word, and they get jobs and positive feedback on freelancer.com.
 How is that possible?
-How can the price of the service be different?
-Unfortunately, many translators out there use machine translation, or are non-native Japanese speakers who don’t care about the quality of their work or the success of your business.
+How can the price of this service be so different?
+Unfortunately, many translators out there use machine translation or are non-native Japanese speakers who don’t care about the quality of their work or the success of your business.
 Employers may either not know how to read Japanese, or they blindly trust that an accurate translation has been delivered.
 I once was presented with a “Japanese” website for proofreading.
-It was actually in Chinese; the employer had paid for apparent machine translation, and they hadn’t even gotten the target language right.
+It was actually in Chinese; the employer had apparently paid for machine translation, and they hadn’t even gotten the target language right.
 To make matters worse, the machine translator had been given a five-star review by the employer!

 Localization experts are creative and goal-oriented

-Are you afraid that some day, robots will replace you at your job?
+Are you afraid that someday, robots will replace you at your job?
 I am not afraid that localization experts will be replaced by machines.
-Some translation functions, such as financial records, can be replaced by machine translation.
-They are very logical and vocabulary used is very limited.
-Many translation projects require creativity and expertise in different areas.
+Some aspects of translation, such as financial records, can be replaced by machine translation.
+They are very logical and the vocabulary used is very limited.
+Many translation projects require creativity and expertise in various fields.

-Do you want to simply translate, or do you want to achieve something bigger by translating your work?
-There are several types of documents where the linguistic integrity must be protected.
+Do you want to simply translate, or do you want to use translation to achieve something bigger?
+There are several types of documents where linguistic integrity must be protected.
 When you create a website, draft a contract, or write software in your native language, you have a specific goal in mind, such as:

-- selling your product or service by creating a kickass website with cool sales copy
+- selling your product or service by creating a kickass website with cool sales copies

-- making legally binding agreements such as contracts, terms and conditions, or privacy policies
+- formulating legally binding agreements such as contracts, terms and conditions, or privacy policies

-- making a user-friendly, intuitive user interface with short but clear instructions with consistent keywords
+- making a user-friendly, intuitive user interface with short but clear instructions and consistent keywords

-Companies hire copywriters, lawyers, UX experts with typography knowledge.
-But when those same companies want to translate, they hire a regular native speaker with no background in any of the other above areas.
+Companies hire copywriters, lawyers and UX experts with typography knowledge.
+But when those same companies want to translate, they hire an ordinary native speaker with no background in any of the aforementioned fields.
 Why?
-Translating text by machine or cheap translators will not further your company’s message because it has not been adjusted to the country of the target language.
+Translating text by machine or cheap translators will not further your company’s message because it has not been tailored to the country of the target language.

-They can’t be bothered to be create beautiful copy by being creative because they get paid for number of words they translate
+They can’t be bothered to create a beautiful copy by being creative because they get paid for the number of words they translate

-Translators don’t need to take responsibility for the content of the words, just the words themselves, making it “safer” to follow the original text contents.
+Translators don’t need to take responsibility for the content of the words, just the words themselves, making it “safer” to follow the content of the original text.
 This kind of thinking can lead to issues of the company’s original message being “lost in translation”, like Nike’s Fa-fu blunder

 - The website that they translated helped sell their client’s product or service well